SUSE/machinery/docs/Inspection-Concept.md

 Usually the inspected system will be different from the system where Machinery is running.
 Machinery will use ssh to access the remote system.
-For the special case where the inspected system is the local system where Machinery is run, the same commands will be executed locaclly, not via ssh.
+For the special case where the inspected system is the local system where Machinery is run, the same commands will be executed locally, not via ssh.

 ## Privileges